open/close all folders

-- Also, Daolon Wong is the main villain for most of Season 3, until he decides to resurrect Shendu back from the dead, which results in Shendu betraying Wong and upstaging him as the antagonist of the season finale.
+- Also, Daolon Wong is the main villain for most of Season 3, until he decides to resurrect Shendu, which results in Shendu betraying Wong and upstaging him as the antagonist of the season finale.

 - The end of the first season of Loonatics Unleashed revealed Optimatus as the mastermind behind two attempts to eradicate Acmetropolis with meteors.
 A seemingly lesser second season villain, General Deuce, attempts to abscond with Ace's Guardian Strike Sword, and recurs in the second season finale as an accomplice to Optimatus.
 However, Deuce is The Man Behind the Man, and betrays his cohorts as part of an Evil Plan to control all subspace travel in the galaxy.
 This stinging betrayal triggers Optimatus' Heel–Face Turn in the finale.